-Instead of just switching the outer surface on at one point, we can make it appear gradually over the inside surfaces from top to bottom.
-In order to do so, we use the Ortho Slice plane to clip the outer model, and then move the Ortho Slice plane down.
+Instead of switching the outer surface on at one point, we can make it appear gradually over the inside surfaces from top to bottom.
+In order to do so, we use the Ortho Slice plane to clip the outer model, and then move the Ortho Slice plane down (Figure 9.12).